-In conversation with members I always seem to get a plethora of questions… so why not give you guys control of The Wire?!?!
+In conversation with members I always seem to get a plethora of questions… so why not give you guys control of the blog?!?!
 Below are some member-submitted questions… some fun, some serious… but all valid 😉

 juantoro asked “Where, why, & how did you start playing hockey?
 I mean your area is somewhat like mine (TN) and the driveway and blades was as close as we could get to hockey.”